Ototoxicity: Ototoxicants in the environment and workplace

-Ototoxic chemicals in the environment (from contaminated air or water) or in the workplace interact with mechanical stresses on the hair cells of the cochlea in different ways.
+Ototoxic chemicals in the environment (from contaminated air or water) or in the workplace interact with mechanical stresses on the hair cells of the cochlea caused by noise in different ways.
 For mixtures containing organic solvents such as toluene, styrene or xylene, the combined exposure with noise increases the risk of occupational hearing loss in a synergistic manner.
 The risk is greatest when the co-exposure is with impulse noise.
 Carbon monoxide has been shown to increase the severity of the hearing loss from noise.
 Given the potential for enhanced risk of hearing loss, exposures and contact with products such as fuels, paint thinners, degreasers, white spirits, exhaust, should be kept to a minimum.
 Noise exposures should be kept below 85 decibels, and the chemical exposures should be below the recommended exposure limits given by regulatory agencies.

 Drug exposures mixed with noise potentially lead to increased risk of ototoxic hearing loss.
 Noise exposure combined with the chemotherapeutic cisplatin puts individuals at increased risk of ototoxic hearing loss.
 Noise at 85 dB SPL or above added to the amount of hair cell death in the high frequency region of the cochlea in chinchillas.

 The hearing loss caused by chemicals can be very similar to a hearing loss caused by excessive noise.
 A 2018 informational bulletin by the US Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health (NIOSH) introduces the issue, provides examples of ototoxic chemicals, lists the industries and occupations at risk and provides prevention information.
+In 2025, information for the health management of workers exposed to ototoxic chemicals was posted in Wikiversity.